Small hive beetle — a beekeeping pest

 In October 2002, SHB was detected in New South Wales and Queensland, the first occurrence in Australia.
 In these States, the greatest amount of SHB damage occurs in apiaries located in the warm coastal fringe.

-The full effect of SHB on Victorian beekeeping will only be known when the beetles spread and their numbers increase.
-Beekeepers will need to change some beekeeping practices to minimise the effect of SHB.
+The full effect of SHB on Victorian beekeeping will only be known if the beetles spread and their numbers increase.
+Beekeepers need to change some beekeeping practices to minimise the effect of SHB.

 - Larvae burrow and tunnel through comb, piercing and damaging the wax comb and cell caps.

 - Larvae eat honey, pollen and live honey bee brood (eggs, larvae and pupae).